jessemiller/berkeley-bowl-client/README.md

 # Berkeley Bowl Client

-An unofficial Python client for interacting with the Berkeley Bowl online ordering system.
+An unofficial Python client and Next.js web interface for interacting with the Berkeley Bowl online ordering system.

 ## ⚠️ Disclaimer